-The modern independently sprung automobile allows the driver to negotiate turns at a much higher rate of speed with the same feeling of safety that he had with the older type cars.
+The modern independently sprung automobile allows the driver to negotiate turns at a high rate of speed with a greater feeling of safety.
 This fact is responsible for a comparatively new type of tread wear that can easily be mistaken for toe or camber wear.